samridhprasad/samridhprasad/README.md

 -->

 ### Things I'm passionate about
-- software architecture 🧰
+- system design and software architecture 🧰
-- docs that don't suck 📜
+- docs that don't suck and actually help you build and run stuff 📜
-- technology ethics and data privacy 🔐
+- machine intelligence ethics and data privacy 🔐